-A short-life working group (SLWG) has co-created and co-developed proposals to address capacity and flow issues.

-The SLWG has co-produced and agreed on commissioning proposals, which are being prioritised with an implementation plan for 2024-2025.
+A short-life working group (SLWG) has co-created and co-developed proposals to address flow issues.
+The SLWG co-produced and agreed on commissioning has prioritised implementation 2024-2025. proposals, beina with an plan

 Highland Care at Home Services